 As the use of lasers grows in application areas such as 3D depth mapping and laser cinema, a fundamental property of lasers called laser speckle has taken on greater importance.
-Entire companies have been launched to commercialize new approaches to reduce speckle noise.
-Laser Light Engines for example raised over $30 million development low speckle systems but was unable to reach commercial viability.
+Many companies have launched to commercialize new approaches for reducing speckle noise.
+For example, Laser Light Engines raised over $30 million for the development of low speckle systems though commercially nonviable.

-But there are other methods that can be employed, and here we demonstrate a technique we experimented with recently.
+There are however other methods that can be employed, and here we demonstrate a technique we experimented with recently.

-This provides mode mixing from the splitting of single point source ( laser) into multiple modes due to transfer through the fibers of fiber bundle (spatial coherence reduction) and due to rotation of bundle (temporal coherence reduction).
+This provides a way of mode mixing from the splitting of single point source ( laser) into multiple modes due to transfer of fiber bundles through the fibers (spatial coherence reduction) and bundle rotation (temporal coherence reduction).

-Below you can see the impact this mechanism has on the speckle noise, total optical losses were about 30% and the exit beam angle was 22 degrees.
+Below you can see the impact this mechanism has on speckle noise: total optical losses were about 30% and the exit beam angle was 22 degrees.